 - You can be involved in the community especially during emergency situations.

 Amateur radio, although sound “amateur” is anything but amateur.
-It is a hobby filled with radio enthusiasts that can compete with the best of professionals.
+It is a hobby filled with radio enthusiasts who can compete with the best professionals.
 Apart from the diverse capabilities found in the two million hams, there is also a number of regulating organizations, both national and international.